- Annual EEO Public File Report Deadline – February 1

 In the past, FCC Form 395-B, the Broadcast Station Annual Employment Report, was due by Sept.
 30. In 2004, the FCC readopted the requirement that Form 395-B be filed with the FCC by that date each year.
 However, the FCC has put the filing requirement on hold until it determines if the information gathered by the Form 395-B will be available for public review, or if it will be kept confidential and used only by the FCC for compiling overall industry statistics.
 While the issue of confidentiality is being considered, no filing deadline has been established.
 Thus, the FCC never gave notice of a date for the filing of the 2004 or 2005 reports, and has not yet said anything about a deadline for any 2009 Form 395-B. Unless such a date is announced, no Form 395-B filing is due in 2009.

 If outreach is not documented, it did not happen

 This update can only briefly summarize the detailed requirements of the EEO Public Inspection File Report.
-For more information on your obligations, and practical compliance advice, please contact any of the lawyers in the Davis Wright Tremaine LLP Broadcast Practice Area.
+For more information on your obligations, and practical compliance advice, please contact any of the lawyers in the Davis Wright Tremaine LLP Broadcast group.